-3. Intercollegiate and intramural sports - free admission to all athletic events on campus and open recreation hours for students are provided in Building M.
+3. Intercollegiate and intramural sports.
+Students are admitted without charge to all athletic events on campus and to open recreation hours in Building M.

-4. Student publications weekly student newspaper, Harbinger, and annual visual arts/ literary magazine, Point of View, available free to students.
+4. Student publications.
+The weekly student newspaper, The Harbinger, and annual visual arts/literary magazine, Point of View, are available to students at no charge.

-5. Other publications - the College/Community Programs brochure, the activity calendar and the Student Handbook, available free to students.
+5. Other publications such as the College/Community Program brochure, the activity calendar and the Student Handbook are also available at no cost to students.

-6. Health Services - partially funds the services of a physician available to students.

-7. A variety of clubs and organizations offered for student involvement including curricular and special-interest groups as well as student government, the radio station, speech team and pom pon and cheerleading.

-8. Discount tickets to Chicago area theater, movies, sporting, amusement and other attractions are offered on a seasonal basis to Harper students when they are made available to the Student Activities Office.
+6. Health Services.
+Student activity fees partially fund the services of a physician who is available to students.
+Students may become involved in clubs on campus such as curricular and specialinterest groups, the student government, the radio station, the speech team, the pom pon and cheerleading squads, and the college bowl.
+Discount tickets to Chicago area theaters, movies, sporting events, amusements and other attractions are offered on a seasonal basis to Harper students.

-Short-Term Loans of up to \$50.00 for ten days are available to students for emergency expenses.
+9. Short-term loans of up to \$50.00 are available to students for emergency expenses.
+These loans must be paid back within 10 days.

-10. Legal Services - free legal advice by practicing attorneys is available to students.
+10. Legal Services.
+Students may obtain free legal advice from practicing attorneys at no charge.

-11. Other activities/program services approved by the Student Senate which benefit the student body.
+11. Other activities/program services approved by the Student Senate that benefit the student body.